Nuthatch-Inc/SignalShow-Java/JULIA_INSTALLATION_GUIDE.md

-# Julia Installation Guide for SignalShow
+# Julia Installation Guide for SignalShow (Proposed)

+**⚠️ PROTOTYPE STATUS**: The Desktop Version is an early-stage prototype and **not ready for use or testing**.
+This guide describes a **proposed** feature that is subject to change.

-**Purpose**: This guide walks you through installing Julia locally so you can run the SignalShow backend server for signal processing computations.
+**Purpose**: This guide describes the proposed Julia installation process for the SignalShow Desktop Version backend server.

-**Target Audience**: Educators, students, and researchers who want to use SignalShow for DSP education and research.
+**Important**: SignalShow has two versions under development:

+- **Web Version**: Browser-based prototype in development, no Julia installation required
+- **Desktop Version (Nuthatch/Tauri)**: Early prototype with proposed Julia backend integration

+**Both versions are prototypes not ready for testing or use.** This guide is for reference only.

+**Target Audience**: Developers reviewing the proposed architecture

-**Time Required**: 10-15 minutes
+**Time Required**: Reference documentation only

 ---